 Key Travel Facts for Australians

 • Currency: Philippine Peso (PHP).
-As of early 2026, A$1 buys approximately PHP 32.
-Credit cards are accepted at hotels and larger establishments in cities; cash is essential on islands and in rural areas.
-ATMs are widely available in towns
+As of early 2026, A$1 buys approximately 37 PHP.
+ATMs are available in cities and tourist areas.
+Credit cards accepted at hotels and larger restaurants; cash essential for local transport, markets, and smaller islands

 Travel Risks in the Philippines for Australian Travellers